irvanjitsingh/discovergurbani/README.md

 - Read Siri Guru Granth Sahib Ji, Ang by Ang

-*The word Ang means limb, and since Sikhs see Siri Guru Granth Sahib Ji as the living embodiment of their Gurus' teachings, they see the pages of the Bir (manuscript) as limbs.
+*The word Ang translates to limb, and since Sikhs see Siri Guru Granth Sahib Ji as the living embodiment of their Gurus' teachings, they see the pages of the Bir (manuscript) as limbs.

+- Take a Hukamnama: this is a means for one to communicate with Siri Guru Granth Sahib Ji and ask the Guru questions and receive guidance.

-- Explore the Raags (musical measures) of Siri Guru Granth Sahib Ji (coming soon(
+- Explore the Raags (musical measures) of Siri Guru Granth Sahib Ji (coming soon)

 *Gurbani is indexed by Raag, and each Raag evokes different feelings and emotions associated with it, just as various genres of popular music evokes various feelings in the listener.